WillShirley1208/will/source/_posts/git.md

 - To create *and check out* a new branch from a branch you do NOT have checked out:

   `git checkout -b new_branch from_branch`

+- Create a new branch from that commit by using the commit hash

+  `git checkout -b new-branch-name commit-id`

 - To rename a branch